Generalized model of incipient plasticity with parametric variations

-The above discussion leads us to verify whether some dispersion in the activation parameters within their given ranges can indeed produce an acceptable statistical estimate of their representative values.
-To this end, we may revisit the original statistical approach and introduce the statistical variance of activation parameters into the model.
-Let us assume that a set of experiments involves measurements of the critical load at a given temperature and loading rate.
-Every measurement involves a critical event, \emph{i}, which is picked from a pool of multiple possible events with probability, \(p(G_{0}^{i},\nu_{0}^{i},v_{i}^{\ast},\ \sigma)\), with the corresponding activation parameters, \(G_{0}^{i}\), \(\nu_{0}^{i}\), and \(v_{i}^{\ast}\)(Sec.
-III).
-If \(\delta N_{i}\) is the number of measured load samples in the infinitesimal range of \(\sigma\) to \(\sigma + d\sigma\), corresponding to event \emph{i}, we have,
+Given the preceding discussion, we can verify whether some dispersion in the activation parameters within narrow ranges can indeed produce an acceptable statistical estimate of their representative central values.
+To this end, we may revisit the original statistical approach and introduce the statistical variations of activation parameters into the model.
+Consider a set of experiments involving measurements of the critical load of incipient plasticity at a given temperature and loading rate.
+Every measurement involves a transition pathway, \emph{i}, which is picked from a pool of multiple possible event-types with probability, \(\rho(G_{0}^{i},\nu_{0}^{i},v_{i}^{\ast}, \sigma)\), with the corresponding activation parameters, \(G_{0}^{i}\), \(\nu_{0}^{i}\), and \(v_{i}^{\ast}\) (Sec.~2).
+If $dN_i$ is the number of measured load samples in the infinitesimal range of \(\sigma\) to \(\sigma + d\sigma\), corresponding to event-type \emph{i}, we have,

-where \(f_{i}(\sigma)\) is the probability density of the event of type, \emph{i}, with respect to variation in the measured critical load, \(\sigma\).
-Summing over all the possible event types, we obtain,
+where $N_{i}$ is the total number of measured critical loads resulting from transition event, \textit{i}.
+In the above equation, \(f_{i}(\sigma)\) is the probability density of the particular event-type with respect to variation in the measured critical load, \(\sigma\).
+Summing over all the possible event-types, we obtain,

-Since the experimental or \emph{in} \emph{silico} load measurement cannot identify the event type for a particular measurement, any direct estimate of the probability distribution, \(f_{i}\), is inaccessible.
-However, the measurements still provide us with the distribution, \emph{f}(\(\sigma\)), of all the sampled loads collectively and \(dN = Nf(\sigma)d\sigma\).
-As, \(N_{i} = Np(G_{0}^{i},\nu_{0}^{i},v_{i}^{\ast},\ \sigma)\), Eq.
-(5) yields,
+Since the experimental or \emph{in silico} load measurement cannot identify the event type for a particular measurement, direct estimation of the probability distribution, \(f_{i}(\sigma)\), is infeasible.
+Nonetheless, the measurements still provide us with the overall distribution, \emph{f}(\(\sigma\)), of all the sampled loads collectively and \(dN = Nf(\sigma)d\sigma\).
+As, \(N_{i} = N\rho(G_{0}^{i},\nu_{0}^{i},v_{i}^{\ast},\sigma)\), Eq.~(5) yields,

 and the cumulative distribution is obtained as,